Husky-Gong/algorithm/README.md

             }
         }
   ```

+Space Complexity:
+The mergesort algorithm is recursive, so it requires O(log n) stack space, for both the array and linked list cases.
+But the array case also allocates an additional O(n) space, which dominates the O(log n) space required for the stack.
+So the array version is O(n), and the linked list version is O(log n).

   In conclusion: Time complexity is O(N) + O(N * log(N)) = O(N * log(N))
 ##### Array points